watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 - `es_model`: the ELSER model that will be used in Elasticsearch inference pipeline when processing a user query.
 It will be `.elser_model_1` for ELSER v1 and `.elser_model_2` for ELSER v2.
 We use ELSER v1 by default for this setup and ELSER v2 model will require a different query body.
 - `es_index_name`: This **MUST** be set to the name of the index in Elasticsearch to be searched.
 - `eq_query_results_size`: The number of documents you want Elasticsearch to return for your search query.
 Defaults to 3.
+- `embedding_model`: the embedding model that will be used in Elasticsearch to map text into vectors.
+The default value is `intfloat__multilingual-e5-small`.
 - `has_inner_hits`: a flag to decide which query_body to use by Elasticsearch extension based on whether there will be inner hits.
 If your query body is a nested query, it will have inner hits.
 - `model_id`: The id of the watsonx model that you select for this action.
 Defaults to `meta-llama/llama-2-70b-chat`.
 If you keep this default, be sure to comply with the [Acceptable Use Policy for this model](https://ai.meta.com/llama/use-policy/).
 - `model_input`: The input to the watsonx model.
 This is set in an expression in Step 5 of the "Generate Answer" action.
 You MAY change that expression to do prompt engineering.
 If you wish to do so and are using the default model, be sure to research [guidelines for prompting Llama 2](https://www.pinecone.io/learn/llama-2/).
 In our experience, this combination of prompt and model is quite effective at producing high-quality answers when it has useful content and it does _often_ say that it doesn't know when it does not have useful content (as instructed in our prompt).
 However, it does _sometimes_ provide answers that are not supported by its evidence so consider other models, prompt expressions, or additional logic to reduce the generation of invalid answers.